 I have also been fortunate to collaborate with IEEE Fellow Prof. Vijay Kumar, IEEE Fellow Prof. Hirokazu Kato, IEEE Fellow Prof. Witold Pedrycz, IEEE Fellow Prof. Yusheng Ji, Prof. Chenren Xu, Prof. Hao Zhou, Prof. Yong Deng, Prof. Bingyi Kang, Prof. Haohua Du, and Prof. Jiahui Hou.
 I am always happy to discuss any interesting ideas and potential collaboration.
 If you are interested in my research or would like to talk, please feel free to contact me: yet002@ucsd.edu.
 More Information: My CV [PDF].

-When I'm not coding or up against paper deadlines, you will probably find me pretty fun.
 I enjoy reading about ancient civilizations and watching historical documentaries.
-I am fascinated by classical painting across Chinese and Western traditions, especially Romanesque and Gothic works, followed by the Renaissance and pieces from the Baroque and Rococo periods.
-I also love music and am considering studying composition.
-Beyond work, I like hiking and photographing, wandering new cities to find their hidden corners, savoring good food and enjoy new scenery.
-At home, I also very enjoy the pleasure of cooking.
-Welcome to discuss interesting recipes with me!
+I am fascinated by classical art across both Chinese and Western traditions, especially Romanesque, Gothic, Renaissance, Baroque, and Rococo works.
+I also love music, hiking, and photography, as well as wandering through new cities in search of hidden corners, savoring good food, and taking in new scenery.
+At home, I also enjoy cooking.